Skip To Main Content

 The district’s Real World Learning (RWL) program helps students discover their passions, make meaningful connections, and turn what they love into successful postsecondary adventures.
 Real world learners are prepared for work, school, and life after high school graduation.
 By gaining immersive experiences across a multitude of interests, industries, and employers through real-world projects and internships, learners gain the skills to navigate their future.
 Mutually, employers participate to help share and prepare today’s students to become the talent of tomorrow.

-* MVA: A Market Value Asset (Source: PREP-KC 2017) is defined as industry valued and recognized skills acquired in high school that create a more seamless transition from school to postsecondary education and/or the workplace.
+Market Value Asset (MVA) : defined as industry valued and recognized skills acquired in high school that create a more seamless transition from school to postsecondary education and/or the workplace.
 Students who leave high school with a diploma and market value assets are more likely to enroll in postsecondary education/training and successfully navigate the journey from school to employment without getting lost along the way.
 Market Value Assets make further education and training, and ultimately, a job, more affordable and more attainable.

 Work Experiences | Students complete meaningful workplace job tasks that develop readiness for work, knowledge and skills that support entry or advancement in a particular career field